 - If you are installing only a single application on a single server or cluster, run ELM co-resident. - If you are installing a very small number of application instances, you may: - Run ELM on a separate virtual machine or server.
-This is the recommended approach. - Run a different ELM on each application server if you do not need license pooling and do not desire centralized license management. - Run a single ELM co-resident with one application server if you want license pooling and/or centralized management, but you are unwilling to dedicate a virtual machine or server for running the ELM. - If you have a medium to large deployment, run ELM on a separate server or virtual machine.
+This approach provides more administration and management flexibility but requires a separate virtual machine or server for ELM. - Run a different ELM on each application server if you do not need license pooling and do not desire centralized license management. - Run a single ELM co-resident with one application server if you want license pooling and/or centralized management, but you are unwilling to dedicate a virtual machine or server for running the ELM. - With Cisco Business Edition 6000, ELM would typically be co-resident with one of the application servers.
+However, if desired, it is possible to run ELM as a standalone virtual machine, but it would need to be counted against the maximum number of applications allowed on a Cisco Business Edition 6000 server. - If you have a medium to large deployment, run ELM on a separate server or virtual machine.
 The incremental impact on the number of required virtual machines or servers is minimal in this case, and the trade-off between operating expenses and capital expenditures is favorable.